Table of Contents

 Hand Sanitizer Lawsuits 2022

 In 2021, a lawsuit was filed against Virgin Scent, Inc., which sells various products under the brand name “Artnaturals.”
 According to the virgin scent inc lawsuit, the Artnaturals sanitizers contain a dangerous amount of benzene, a toxic substance that causes leukemia and other types of cancer.
 Two samples of their hand sanitizers were found to contain 16.1 ppm and 15.2 ppm of benzene, which was approximately eight times the FDA limit.
-This art naturals lawsuit was initially filed in San Diego County Superior Court in November 2021 but was later transferred to California’s Southern District Court in February 2022 to cover California residents who had purchased Artnaturals products.
+This virgin scent hand sanitizer lawsuit was initially filed in San Diego County Superior Court in November 2021 but was later transferred to California’s Southern District Court in February 2022 to cover California residents who had purchased Artnaturals products.

 Lawsuits were filed against Kimberly-Clark de Mexico SAB de C.V. for producing hand sanitizers with methanol alcohol when there was a scarcity of hand sanitizers due to the COVID-19 pandemic.
 In 2022, the company will face a large number of wrongful death claims and personal injury lawsuits.
 They have explained, however, that during the shortage of hand sanitizers, they looked for new suppliers who supplied them with methanol alcohol rather than ethyl alcohol.
 The error could have happened by accident or on purpose.
 They had unknowingly made a batch of hand sanitizers containing toxic methanol alcohol.
 The majority of the 20 product liability lawsuits they have faced have been settled, and a few others will be heard in 2022.